A sourdough discard waffles recipe to make crispy waffles with a light and fluffy interior. These sourdough waffles are absolutely delicious.

 Cooking the waffles

 My waffle iron doesn't have this flipping addition but I still flip it upside down manually, right after I've poured the batter and closed the iron.
 Only for about 30 seconds, before flipping the right way round again and finishing the cooking.
-It's a bit awkward to do but I love the end result.
+It's a bit awkward to do, but I love the end result.

-Serving the waffles
+Serving the sourdough waffles

-- 225 grams all-purpose flour
+- 225 grams (1 ½ cups) all-purpose flour

-- 1 cup discard sourdough starter* (approx. 200g) See notes in the post about the starter
+- 1 cup discard sourdough starter (approx. 200grams)

-- 375 ml milk 1 1/2 cups
+- 375 ml (1 ½ cups) milk

-- 2 tbsp melted butter or coconut oil
+- 2 tablespoon melted butter or coconut oil

-- 2 tbsp granulated sugar
+- 2 tablespoon sugar

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 2 medium eggs
+- 2 large eggs